jdabtieu/yan85-disassembler/README.md

 | sys       | Performs a syscall with up to 3 parameters, stored in ra, rb, rc.
 The syscall<br>performed is the x64 syscall with rax = sys_id, and the return value of the<br>syscall is stored in r8.                                                                                                              | mov eax, sys_id<br>movzx edi, ra<br>movzx esi, rb<br>movzx edx, rc<br>syscall<br>mov r8, al | sys_id      | r8       |

 ### Undocumented Instructions
-These are instructions not officially supported by the yan85 emulators, but are available in the debugger for quality of life
+These are instructions not included by the yan85 emulators, but are available in the debugger for quality of life purposes.
+It is not available in the assembler.
 | Name      | Description                                                                                                                                                                                                                                                                                           | x64 Equivalent                                                                              | Param 1     | Param 2  |
 |-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|-------------|----------|
 | sub       | Subtracts the src register from the dst register                                                                                                                                                                                                                                                                | sub dst, src                                                                     | r8 (dst)    | r8 (src) |

 # Assembly File
 The disassembler generates assembly code, which can optionally be pasted into an assembly file.
-Right after the line `[i] VM_code_len: XXX`, the assembly file will start.
+Right after the line `[i] VM_code_len: XXX`, the assembly code will start.

 Assembly format:
 - One instruction per line